ibm-s390-linux/s390-tools/README.md

 * cmsfs-fuse/zdsfs/hmcdrvfs/zgetdump:
   The tools cmsfs-fuse, zdsfs, hmcdrvfs, and zgetdump depend on FUSE.
-  FUSE is provided by installing the fuse and libfuse packages and by a kernel compiled with `CONFIG_FUSE_FS`.
-For compiling the s390-tools package the fuse-devel package is required.
+  FUSE is provided by installing the fuse3 and libfuse3 packages and by a kernel compiled with `CONFIG_FUSE_FS`.
+For compiling the s390-tools package the fuse3-devel package is required.
-  The cmsfs-fuse tool requires FUSE version 2.8.1 or newer for full functionality.
+  The cmsfs-fuse tool requires FUSE version 3.0 or newer for full functionality.
-  For further information about FUSE see: http://fuse.sourceforge.net
+  For further information about FUSE see: https://github.com/libfuse/libfuse

 * hyptop:
   The ncurses-devel package is required to build hyptop.